Nxtra/blogs-david-en-nick/blog-athena.md

-# Serverless data pipelines: ETL workfow with Step Functions and Athena
+# Serverless data pipelines: ETL workflow with Step Functions and Athena

 This blog is Part 3 of a multi-part series around analysing Flanders’ traffic whilst leveraging the power of cloud components!
 For part 1 see: [https://medium.com/cloudway/real-time-data-processing-with-kinesis-data-analytics-ad52ad338c6d](https://medium.com/cloudway/real-time-data-processing-with-kinesis-data-analytics-ad52ad338c6d)